edoski/bostarter/docs/DB-PRJ-REPORT.md

 # TODO
 ---
+- [ ] check for any leftover TODO's in project
 - [ ] connect mongodb to php
 - [ ] env vars for mysql and php?
 - [ ] PASTE FULL SQL INIT FILE TO [[#**7.1.
 Inizializzazione DB**]]
+- [ ] review entire progettazione logica section fr
 - [ ] in README and in report & presentation and explain how to setup and run project..... bash script for php too? ........... hmmm maybe docker cool but idk
+- [ ] redo screenshots of funzionalità section once website complete
 - [ ] export to pdf using pandoc
 	- [ ] potentially need to fix mismatching links text for correct rendering
 	- [ ] ensure clickable links for ToC

 ## [[DB-PRJ-REPORT#5.
 RIFLESSIONI]]

-## review entire progettazione logica section fr
-## redo screenshots of funzionalità section once website complete

 ## make fake data for projects more recent and show one which is closed due to past data limite

+## consider renaming all sp_util_\*\_exists to something (still shared to all) but more meaningful like sp_util_check_progetto_owner
+- yes the example is good because between util and check there is no other word which means it is generic check made for php-layer and not primary sp's that rely on sp_nome_procedura_check syntax

 ## GO THROUGH ALL PHP FILES AND SEE IF THEY HAVE COMMON CONDITIONAL CHECKS THAT I CAN ABSTRACT INTO checks.php
-- can even make a whole dedicated directory like checks/ and within it i can have primitive_check.php which contains functions that do primitive checks (e.g. checkAuth() for if user login → single purpose / fundamental and basic checks) and then I can have other php files like commento_check.php which is a combination of custom checks and composite primitive checks (e.g. checkAuth() followed by check if specific $\_POST vars set etc)
+- can even make a whole dedicated directory like checks/ and within it i can have checks.php which contains functions that do primitive checks (e.g. checkAuth() for if user login → single purpose / fundamental and basic checks) and then I can have other php files like commento_check.php which is a combination of custom checks and composite primitive checks (e.g. checkAuth() followed by check if specific $\_POST vars set etc)
+- ### **GO THROUGH ALL PAGES AND ACTIONS, ESPECIALLY PAGES, AND ENSURE THERE ARE SECURITY DEFAULT ALWAYS-ON CHECKS LIKE IS USER LOGGED IN checkAuth()**

+# checks.php !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
+- ### wrap all primitive checks in try-catch PDOException blocks so that in the rest of the code i dont need to use try-catch blocks and keep code cleaner elsewhere
+	- maybe add a parameter `errorMsg` where I have the option to input custom error message and if left empty i use default error message i define in the function try-catch

 ## keep track of which of them has been implemented in php (this is effective project progress tracking) and where/how